 As an affiliate marketer for Facebook, you promote products and services to earn a commission.
 This is one of the best jobs for people who would prefer to work online.

-To get started as an affiliate marketer on Facebook, you’ll need to make sure your audience is already aware of the product you’re promoting and that they like it enough to purchase it.
+To get started as an affiliate marketer on Facebook, you’ll need to ensure your audience is already aware of the product you’re promoting and that they like it enough to purchase it.

-You’ll also need a basic understanding of marketing and customer service since this is a relationship-based business.
+Since this is a relationship-based business, you’ll also need a basic understanding of marketing and customer service.

 Affiliate marketers don’t have a set pay rate since the amount you earn will depend on how many products you sell and what commission percentage is offered by the seller.